 This article applies to Suitcase Fusion for Mac versions 19 (Suitcase Fusion 8) through 22, and Connect Fonts Powered By Suitcase version 23.

-When you open Suitcase Fusion for Mac you get an error dialog; clicking OK quits the application.
+When you open Suitcase Fusion or Connect Fonts for Mac you get an error dialog; clicking OK quits the application.

-There are several causes for this error message.
-Try the following steps in order to resolve the issue; if you need assistance you can submit a support request and Technical Support can help you.
+Try these troubleshooting steps in order; if you continue to have problems, you can submit a support request and Technical Support can help you.

-Check to see if Suitcase Fusion is set as a login item
+Removing Connect Fonts or Suitcase Fusion as a login item

-If Suitcase Fusion is set as a login item in macOS, it may open while the type core is starting and the type core can’t respond properly.
-There is no way to make login items start in a specific order; the only solution is to remove Suitcase as a login item and open it after you've logged in to macOS.
+If you set Connect Fonts or Suitcase Fusion as a login item in macOS, it may open before the type core has started.
+There's no way to set login items to start in a specific order in macOS; remove Connect Fonts or Suitcase Fusion as a login item and open it after you've logged in to macOS.

 - Control-click on the Suitcase Fusion icon in the Dock

 When you restart your Mac, macOS will ask if you want to reopen your open applications and windows.
 This can have the same affect as setting Connect Fonts or Suitcase Fusion as a login item; when restarting your Mac, uncheck "Reopen windows when logging back in" before clicking Restart.